DS-100/textbook/ch6/visualization.md

 Data visualization is an essential tool for data science at every step of analysis, from data cleaning to EDA to communicating conclusions and predictions.
-Because human minds are highly developed for visual perception, a well-chosen plot can often reveal trends and anolmalies in the data much faster than a textual description.
+Because human minds are highly developed for visual perception, a well-chosen plot can often reveal trends and anomalies in the data much faster than a textual description.

-In this chapter, we introduce the most useful visualizations for data analysis and when to use each one.
-We also explain how to spot misleading visualizations and how to improve visualizations using data tranformations, smoothing, and dimensionality reduction.
+To effectively use data visualizations, you must be proficient with both the programming tools to generate plots and principles of visualization.
+In this chapter we will introduce `seaborn` and `matplotlib`, our tools of choice for creating plots.
+We will also learn how to spot misleading visualizations and how to improve visualizations using data transformations, smoothing, and dimensionality reduction.